uhasker/getting-things-done-in-next-js/src/chapter7/03-react-effects.md

 }
 ```

-Instead you should simply calculate the depending value during rendering (like we discussed in the previous section).
+Instead, you should simply calculate the depending value during rendering (like we've discussed in the previous section).

 Similarly, you don't need effects when you want to reset or adjust some state based on a prop change.